Monday, March 09, 2026

 Mostly we just enjoy not staring at the same four walls.

-The creek changes, sometimes it’s calm and low, sometimes it’s high and angry.
+Sometimes it’s calm and low, and sometimes it’s high and angry.

 On good days you might see suicidal squirrels taking giant leaps through the treetops.

-Mostly though we go for the calm and the quiet, provided there’s no kids on the playground or playing basketball.
+Mostly though, we go for the calm and the quiet, provided there are no kids on the playground or playing basketball.

 We came home and watched TV the rest of the evening.